eumel8/k8sblog/_posts/2023-10-01-promcon-berlin-2023-recap.md

 <img src="/images/promcon/promcon24.jpg" width="925" height="525"/>

 Brendan O'Handley and Catherine Gui from Grafana Labs draw attention to Prometheus users on beginners level.
-How to find rigth metrics of which metrics are present in general?
-For this the Grafana Metrics Explorer will help with a simple menue and overview.
+How to find right metrics of which metrics are present in general?
+For this the Grafana Metrics Explorer will help with a simple menu and overview.

 <img src="/images/promcon/promcon26.jpg" width="925" height="525"/>